Japanese Canadian Sugar Beet Program: Historical background

 Japanese-Canadian internment camp in Lemon Creek, British Columbia.

 Before the Pearl Harbor Attack in 1941, small Japanese settlements were present in Southern Alberta and Manitoba.
 During this period, the Japanese population in Alberta and Manitoba was approximately 578 and 50, respectively.
 Most had emigrated to the prairies in the early 20th century and had been farmers in Japan before arriving to Canada.
 Many also owned land.
 In contrast to the Japanese population that arrived to the prairies after 1941, the pre-existing population faced less discrimination, and they did not have their property seized from them by the Canadian government.

-When Pearl Harbour was bombed on December 7, 1941, Canada declared war on Imperial Japan that same day.
+When Pearl Harbor was bombed on December 7, 1941, Canada declared war on Imperial Japan that same day.
 The event exacerbated pre-existing racial fears and hostilities directed at Japanese Canadians, especially in British Columbia.
 Citing issues of "national security," the Canadian federal government invoked the War Measures Act to remove nearly 22,000 Japanese Canadians outside a 100-mile (160-kilometre) Restricted Zone along the west coast of British Columbia, forcing them into internment camps in the Province's interior and beyond.
 In doing so, the federal government disregarded evidence from Canadian military officials and the RCMP stating that Japanese Canadians posed no threat to the nation.
 The governing body responsible for administering the forced removal of Japanese Canadians from the coast was the BC Securities Commission (BSSC).
 Created on February 27, 1941, the BSSC additionally oversaw the confiscation of Japanese Canadian properties and assets, including cameras, short-wave radios, and approximately 1,800 fishing boats.
 The internment camps resulted in the separation of families, as men were sent to work while women and children remained in the camps.

 On March 28, 1942, the government of British Columbia announced the Sugar Beet Program.
 Initiated by the BSSC and made possible through partnerships with provincial and municipal governments in Manitoba and Alberta, the Program saw Albertan and Manitoban sugar beet farmers in need of cheap labour matched with Japanese families in need of work.
 The Program was regarded in the prairies as a solution to severe wartime labour shortages in the sugar beet industry, and it appealed to British Columbians who believed Japanese workers jeopardized the economic interests of whites in the Province.
 While it was technically voluntary, the Program used the threat of separating men from their wives and children to coerce Japanese Canadians into joining it.
 By participating in the Program, governments promised that Japanese families would remain together on the sugar beet farms, which would not have been the case had they remained in the internment camps.